UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 6. Initiate the Laravel's bundled authentication functions.
 As described here use `php artisan make:auth` commmand.

-You would also need to create tables in your database.
+You will also need to create tables in your database.
 Use `php artisan migrate` to do that.

 ### LAST STEP